 Gerry Leonidas, Associate Professor, Typography & Graphic Communication

 The Tate Exchange

 Tate Exchange is an ambitious 'open experiment' which allows other organisations and members of the public to participate in Tate's creative process, running events and projects on site and using art as a way of addressing wider issues in the world around us.
-Over the course of a week, members of the public were invited to join students and staff from AcD as well as local and international partner organisations, in a series of free activities engaging with art, design, film and performance.
+Over the course of a week, members of the public are invited to join students and staff from ACD as well as local and international partner organisations, in a series of free activities engaging with art, design, film and performance.

 - Collaborative clay workshops with ArtLab